kdambroso/kdambroso.io/README.md

+# kdambroso.io           Four Roe (aka Connect Four)
-# kdambroso.io                                           Program Version 1.0  6/22/2018
+#Program Version 1.0                       6/22/2018
 ---------------------------------------------------------------------------------------------

-Four Roe (aka Connect Four)
 Fun fact: Connect Four is also known as Captain's Mistress, Four Up, Plot Four, Find Four, Four in a Row, or Four in a Line.

       "Connect four of your checkers in a row while preventing your opponent from doing the same.
 But, look out-- your opponent can sneak up on you and win the game!"